 But were you aware that this same word that Jesus spoke to the deaf man is the same word He speaks to us—each day of our lives—so that we might truly hear—and become aware of God’s actions in our lives?

-To echo Blessed John Henry Newman who preached and wrote often about God’s influence in our daily lives, the great Jesuit paleontologist, Fr.
+To echo Saint John Henry Newman, who preached and wrote often about God’s influence in our daily lives, the great Jesuit paleontologist, Fr.
 Pierre Teilhard de Chardin, once noted that: “God is not remote from us.
 He is at the point of our pen, our pick, our paintbrush, our needle — and our hearts and thoughts.”

 This insight is very important because when most of us think of miracles, we have a tendency to focus exclusively upon miracles like the Curing of the Deaf Man or that which unfolded for Deacon Jack Sullivan.
 Given this, we are tempted to remark: “There are no miracles like that in my life.”